 Contributed by Norridgewock Historical Society

-The label shows two ears of yellow corn and specifies "fancy quality."
+The label on these cans show two ears of yellow corn and specifies "fancy quality."

 The Jewett Brand states that corn starch was added to ensure smoothness.
 Contents are one pound of Fancy Maine Cream Style Golden Corn packed by G.S. and F.E.
 Jewett, Norridgewock, Maine, USA.